zhubby/archgw/docs/source/concepts/tech_overview/prompt.rst

 Arch uses fast text embedding and intent recognition approaches to first detect the intent of each incoming prompt.
 This intent matching phase analyzes the prompt's content and matches it against predefined prompt targets, ensuring that each prompt is forwarded to the most appropriate endpoint.
-Arch’s intent matching framework considers both the name and description of each prompt target, and uses a composite matching score between embedding similarity and intent classification scores to enchance accuracy in forwarding decisions.
+Arch’s intent matching framework considers both the name and description of each prompt target, and uses a composite matching score between embedding similarity and intent classification scores to enhance accuracy in forwarding decisions.

 - **Intent Recognition**: NLI techniques further refine the matching process by evaluating the semantic alignment between the prompt and potential targets.